-- TFI has contributed to an NSC Mexico threat finance strategic framework, which includes the SDIF as a mechanism for illicit finance cooperation. - o The new Treasury attaché to Mexico has been selected and deployed. - The Under Secretary for TFI traveled to Mexico in May 2019 to advance key SDIF priorities. - TFI's Assistant Secretary co-chaired a principal-level SDIF in July 2019, which established two additional task forces within the SDIF and shared information on AML/CFT methodologies and sanctions evasion. - The SDIF Deputies will meet in November 2019.
-Deputies will develop strategies for the two additional task forces and discuss methodologies related to financing of arms trafficking.
+- TFI has contributed to an NSC Mexico threat finance strategic framework, which includes the SDIF as a mechanism for illicit finance cooperation. - o The new Treasury attaché to Mexico has been selected and deployed. - The Under Secretary for TFI traveled to Mexico in May 2019 to advance key SDIF priorities. - TFI's Assistant Secretary co-chaired a principal-level SDIF in July 2019, which established two additional task forces within the SDIF and shared information on AML/CFT methodologies and sanctions evasion. - o The SDIF Deputies will meet in late 2019.